People generally do the opposite of what they should be doing when they want to lose more fat:

 4. It’s next to impossible to store as body fat (even in large amounts).
 Meaning you can keep more food on your plate and still lose fat

-If consistently getting 120-160+ grams per day sounds like a ton to you… you can request a free copy of the Protein Power-Up — my single most popular guide on easily boosting your intake:
+If consistently getting 120-160+ grams per day sounds like a ton to you… you can request a free copy of the One-Stop Nutrition Guide — my single most popular guide on easily boosting your intake:

 Strategy #3: Eat more fiber